jlleongarcia/jlleongarcia/content/blog/tinker-iot-edge-ekuiper.md

 pip install confluent-kafka
 ```

-Now, you can use the following Python code to produce data to a Kafka topic:
+Now, you can use the following Python code to **produce data to a Kafka topic**:

 ```python
 from confluent_kafka import Producer